hackphx-arduinowearables/Team03/README.md

-#HackPhx Team 3 - HeatSeeker
+#HackPhx Team 3 - HeeetSeeeker

 ##Always know how far you are from Heatsync Labs